Swiss-Polar-Institute/data-management-guidance/documentation/metadata.md

 It is easy to lose information and context of data and samples when they have come to an end.
 More detailed information, particularly about methods, might be lost because it cannot all fit in a journal article.

 * Maintaining a good description of a project to which your dataset and samples will contribute is useful background information for anyone who might need or want to use them in the future.
-* Include what the study set out to do, how it contributes new knowledge to the field, what the research questions/hypotheses were, what methodologies were used, and which instruments and measures were used (The University of Edinburgh).
+* Include what the study set out to do, how it contributes new knowledge to the field, what the research questions/hypotheses were, what methodologies were used, and which instruments and measures were used [@theuniversityofedinburghDocumentationMetadataCitation].

 ### Machine-readable metadata